 Tropical Storm Josephine formed in the tropical Atlantic Ocean on August 13 and dissipated without threatening land.
 Kyle formed northwest of New Jersey and dissipated in the North Atlantic.

 Hurricane Laura formed on August 21 and brought heavy rain and flooding to islands in the Caribbean, including the Virgin Islands and Puerto Rico, before heading into the Gulf of Mexico.
 On August 24 Laura became the fourth hurricane of the 2020 Atlantic hurricane season northwest of Cuba, and the first major hurricane on August 26.
 Laura quickly intensified to a strong Category 4 storm and made landfall on August 27 near Cameron, Louisiana, close to the Texas-Louisiana border, bringing catastrophic storm surge, extreme wind and flash flooding.
 According to Dr. Klotzbach, Laura was the 7th named storm to make landfall in the continental U.S. in 2020, breaking the record of six recorded in 1886 and 1916.
 He also noted that Laura made landfall with 150 mph winds, stronger than Hurricane Katrina in 2005, and tied with the Last Island hurricane of 1856 as the strongest to strike Louisiana.
-As a tropical storm damaging winds and flooding rainfall spread inland over central and northern Louisiana and as a remnant traveled through the mid-Mississippi Valley and brought heavy rain to the Mid-Atlantic states.
+Damaging winds and flooding rainfall spread inland over central and northern Louisiana and as a remnant of the storm traveled through the mid-Mississippi Valley it brought heavy rain to the Mid-Atlantic states.
 Laura was responsible for seven direct deaths in the United States and widespread property damage, especially in Lake Charles, Louisiana.
-By June 30, 2021, private insurers in Louisiana had paid or reserved $8.6 billion for 119,663 claims and insurers had closed 86 percent of all claims reported in Louisiana.
-Total insured losses in the United States, including flood losses from the NFIP, and the Caribbean reached $10.0 billion, according to Aon.
+By September 30, 2021, private insurers in Louisiana had paid or reserved $9.1 billion for 128,200 claims and insurers had closed 90 percent of all claims reported in Louisiana.
+Earlier estimates from Aon indicated that total insured losses in the United States and the Caribbean, including flood losses from the NFIP in the United States, would reach $10.0 billion.

-Also on August 21, Hurricane Marco formed in the northwest Caribbean near the Yucatan Peninsula of Mexico and became a hurricane on August 23 as it traveled northwest into the northern Gulf of Mexico.
+Hurricane Marco formed in the northwest Caribbean near the Yucatan Peninsula of Mexico and became a hurricane on August 23 as it traveled northwest into the northern Gulf of Mexico.
 Marco made landfall in Louisiana near the mouth of the Mississippi River as a tropical storm on August 24 and weakened to a depression soon after.
-Nana formed on September 1 and became a hurricane on September 2 and made landfall on September 3 on the coast of Belize.

 Hurricane Paulette formed over the central tropical Atlantic on September 7.
 On September 12 it became a hurricane as it approached Bermuda.
 It made landfall on the island on September 14 and brought hurricane conditions and torrential rain.
 Paulette became a Category 2 storm later that day.
 Paulette caused two direct deaths in the United States.